Cheezegami/Cheezegami/README.md

 ### Hi there 👋

 I'm Luna.
 I love finding ways to combine technology and art.
 I strive to train myself in having both artistic and technical skills and finding inventive ways to combine these skills.
+I've started out as a pixel artist, and I love to push that medium with a variety of technologies.

 I'm currently graduating the Utrecht School of the Arts!